Do I need any specific qualifications or experience to apply?

 Assignment 1: language skills assignment.
 Assignment 2: language research assignment.
 Assignment 3: focus on the learners.
 Assignment 4: reflection

-A quick Google of experiences on the course and you will learn that CELTA is intense and rigorous, regardless of the mode or length of the course.
+A quick Google of experiences on the course and you will learn that CELTA is intense, rigorous, but hugely rewarding, regardless of the mode or length of the course.

 Whether you take the course online or in-person, you must have 100% attendance.
 This is because the content and assessment is integrated and formative.
 You are assessed by tutors on a regular basis in order to show that you can reflect on your teaching and implement the strategies and techniques you learn on the course.